particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/pricing-faq.md

 Adding devices to a Product is easy - gather a list of Device IDs, either by hand or [with our API](/getting-started/products/introduction-to-products/#introduction), and then navigate to the Devices page of your Product (https://console.particle.io/:your ProductID/devices).
 Select "Add Devices" on the right-hand side of the page, and follow the instructions to add one or many devices into your new Product!

-## How is my Growth plan billed?
+## How is my growth plan billed?

 Growth plan is billed at the beginning of your monthly beginning cycle for a set amount of blocks.
 At the end of your billing cycle, your usage is evaluated and if you are over your allocated blocks, you will be invoiced for the extra blocks needed to cover your usage.
 In addition we will update the number of blocks to be charged for your subsequent billing cycle to the amount used in the previous cycle.

-## If I Would Like To Cancel My Billing, What Steps Must I Take?
+## If I would like to cancel my billing, what steps must I take?

 The majority of Particle users will be moved to the Free plan.
 If your account belongs to the Free plan, you will not be charged and you need to take no action to suspend further billing.

 If you have received notice from Particle via email that your account's current usage exceeds the boundaries of the Free Plan but would like to urgently cancel your billing, the prior model for billing cancellation will remain in effect until the rollout of the Growth plan in Summer 2021\.
-See [here ](/troubleshooting/faqs/general-knowledge/how-can-i-cancel-billing/)for information about how to proceed.
+See [here ](/troubleshooting/faqs/general-knowledge/how-can-I-cancel-billing/)for information about how to proceed.

-## Are There Any Restrictions On Device Data Usage Outside Of The Particle Cloud?
+## Are there any restrictions on device data usage outside of the Particle cloud?

 For Wi-Fi devices (Photon, P1, Argon) there is no limit for direct TCP or UDP data communications, or services that are based on direct communication such as Blynk.